-On some evenings, the facilitator will suggest particular colours.
+For some events, the coordinator may suggest particular colours.
 For instance, sometimes we do a “white night” where everyone dresses in white.
 Often people bring extra clothing in the suggested colours for people to borrow.
 Red/pink/purple for Valentine’s day; green for spring, etc.

 Sometimes the first dance is a gathering dance – i.e. the leader starts it and others join in as they’re ready by just watching the steps.
 Join in at the end of the line, so the leader remains the first person in the line.
 When everyone has joined, the leader will reach out to hold the hand of the last person so as to form a circle.

-The facilitator or another dancer usually sets up a centrepiece often it includes candles and/or objects marking the four directions.
+The facilitator or another dancer usually sets up a centrepiece on the floor.
+Often it includes candles and/or objects marking the four directions.
 As that should be the centre, check in with yourself and those near you at various times: Are you equal distance from the centre? if not, move in a bit or back out a bit as the circle readjusts itself.